CartoDB/Windshaft-cartodb/docs/named_maps.md

 Params | Description
 --- | ---
 name | There can only be _one_ template with the same name for any user.
-Valid names start with a letter or a number, and only contain letters, numbers, dashes (-), or underscores (_).
-This is specific to the name of your Named Map [template.json](#templatejson).
+Valid names start with a letter or a number, and only contain letters, numbers, dashes (-), or underscores (_). _This is specific to the name of your Named Map that is specified in the `name` property of the template file_.

 auth |
 --- | ---
 &#124;_ method | `"token"` or `"open"` (`"open"` is the default if no method is specified.
 Use `"token"` to password-protect your map)
 &#124;_ valid_tokens | when `"method"` is set to `"token"`, the values listed here allow you to instantiate the Named Map.
-See this [example](http://docs.cartodb.com/faqs/manipulating-your-data/#how-to-create-a-password-protected-named-map) for how to create a password-protected map. placeholders | Placeholders are variables that can be placed in your template.json file's SQL or CartoCSS. layergroup | the layergroup configurations, as specified in the MapConfig.
+See this [example](http://docs.cartodb.com/faqs/manipulating-your-data/#how-to-create-a-password-protected-named-map) for how to create a password-protected map. placeholders | Placeholders are variables that can be placed in your MapConfig template.json file's SQL or CartoCSS. layergroup | the layergroup configurations, as specified in the MapConfig.
 See [MapConfig File Format](http://docs.cartodb.com/cartodb-platform/maps-api/mapconfig/) for more information. view (optional) | extra keys to specify the view area for the map.
 It can be used to have a static preview of a Named Map without having to instantiate it.
 It is possible to specify it with `center` + `zoom` or with a bounding box `bbox`.
 Center+zoom takes precedence over bounding box.
 --- | ---